Walton County, Georgia

 - 1990s-2000s - Walton County experiences significant population growth and development.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Walton County, Georgia.
+This timeline provides a concise overview of the key events in the history of Walton County, Georgia.